MHaasjes/shell-script-pve-installer-rpi/README.md

 Visit your web browser at https://your_ip_address:8006 for further configuration.
 You will be required to authenticate using username root and the root password.

-To do:
-- Test on Raspberry pi 3 as witness Host

 One-liner Installation (for experienced users):
 -